GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 - `_strSubstr`
 - And many more

-These global fields are useful to manipulate the field value to check if it satisfies a condition (as with `_inArray`), format fields into the expected output (as with `_sprintf`), and others.

 </div>

 ### Conditional execution of operations

 When **Multiple Query Execution** is enabled, directives `@include` and `@skip` can also be applied to operations, to execute an operation or not depending on the value of the `if` argument, which can receive a dynamic variable.

-In this query, operation `RetrieveContentForAdminUser` will only be executed when `$isAdminUser` is `true`, and `RetrieveContentForNonAdminUser` when it is `false`:
+In the query below, only one of the two operations will be executed, because:

+- When `$isAdminUser` is `true`
+  - `RetrieveContentForAdminUser` is included
+  - `RetrieveContentForNonAdminUser` is skipped
+- When `$isAdminUser` is `false`
+  - `RetrieveContentForAdminUser` is skipped
+  - `RetrieveContentForNonAdminUser` is included

 ```graphql
 query RetrieveContentForAdminUser($postId: ID!)